-Boris Johnson’s partygate quip is ‘final nail in his comeback coffin’, say Tory MPs
+Boris Johnson’s Partygate quip is ‘final nail in his comeback coffin’, say Tory MPs

 Other senior Tories expressed concern that if Mr Johnson managed to survive the MPs’ inquiry and stage a return then the stream of Partygate would never end.
 “More stories about Boris?
 There’s a surprise,” said one cabinet minister.

-The privileges committee will get the chance to grill Mr Johnson on whether he misled parliament about his knowledge of Partygate events at upcoming oral hearings, expected to begin in February.
+The privileges committee will get the chance to grill Mr Johnson on whether he misled parliament about his knowledge of Partygate events at upcoming hearings, expected to begin in February.

-When Mr Johnson was asked about the 13 November 2020 leaving do in 2021, the then-PM told the Commons that he was sure that “the guidance was followed and the rules were followed at all times”.
+When Mr Johnson was asked about the 13 November 2020 leaving do in 2021, the then PM told the Commons that he was sure that “the guidance was followed and the rules were followed at all times”.

 A source at the event told the ITV podcast said: “I was working late … I heard the prime minister speaking and that’s when I heard the quote: ‘This is the most unsocially distanced party in the UK right now’ and everyone was laughing about it.”